What is Accounts Payable? Plus, how to manage the accounts payable process5 Aug 2020

 Accounts payable probably isn’t the most glamourous element of your business, but it’s undoubtedly one of the most important.
-Getting accounts payable right can have a substantial positive impact on your organisation because it affects some of the most fundamental aspects of doing business.
+Getting it right though can have a substantial positive impact on your organisation because it affects some of the most fundamental aspects of doing business.
 Here’s how it all works.

 You need an accounts payable ledger because it’s a record of a couple of different things.
 Firstly, it shows you what you’ve used but are yet to pay for.
 Secondly, it represents an accurate account of the regular cost of doing business.
 You really want your accounts payable ledger amounting to less than your accounts receivable total.